What is a burn?

 What is a skin graft?

 A skin graft is a piece of the child's unburned skin taken to cover a burned area.
+Your child's doctor will decide if he/she needs a skin graft.
+A skin graft can be done in the operating room when the surgeon removes the remaining dead tissue.
 Skin grafts can be thin or fairly thick.
-Skin grafts are done in the operating room.
 The burn that is covered with a skin graft is called a graft site.

 What is a donor site?